sigstat/sigstat/docs/md/SigStat.Common.Pipeline.md

 #### `IClassificationModel`

-<sub>Analyzes signatures based on their similiarity to the trained model</sub>
+Analyzes signatures based on their similiarity to the trained model
 ```csharp
 public interface SigStat.Common.Pipeline.IClassificationModel